17 Endpoints and Outcomes

 Secondary endpoints provide additional information.
 They may address different aspects of efficacy, safety, or tolerability.
 They may assess outcomes in subpopulations.
 They may evaluate the durability of effects over time.

 The relationship between primary and secondary endpoints requires careful thought.
-If the primary endpoint is negative (no statistically significant difference between treatment groups), positive secondary endpoints are difficult to interpret—they may represent chance findings from multiple comparisons.
-If the primary endpoint is positive, secondary endpoints provide valuable confirmation and characterization.
+If the primary endpoint is negative (no statistically significant difference between treatment groups), positive secondary endpoints are difficult to interpret: they may represent chance findings from multiple comparisons.
+If the primary endpoint is positive, secondary endpoints provide useful confirmation and characterization.

 Multiplicity is the statistical challenge that arises from testing multiple endpoints.
 With a conventional significance threshold of 0.05, one in twenty tests will be “positive” by chance alone.
 When multiple endpoints are tested, the overall probability of false positive findings increases.
-Statistical methods for multiplicity adjustment—such as hierarchical testing, gatekeeping procedures, or alpha spending—are used to control this inflation of false positives.
+Statistical methods for multiplicity adjustment (such as hierarchical testing, gatekeeping procedures, or alpha spending) control this inflation of false positives.

 A composite endpoint combines multiple outcomes into a single measure.
 A participant might be counted as having an event if they experience any one of: death, heart attack, stroke, or hospitalization for unstable angina.
 The composite counts a single event per participant, with the most severe event taking precedence (death counts, even if the participant also had a stroke).